vuejsdevelopers/tutorials/vue.js/rapid-prototyping-vue/index.md

 * Guides for [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) and [css-grid](https://css-tricks.com/snippets/css/complete-guide-grid/)
 * Sarah Dranser's article on [Components, Slots, and Props](https://css-tricks.com/intro-to-vue-2-components-props-slots/)
 * Adam Wathan's article on [renderless components](https://adamwathan.me/renderless-components-in-vuejs/) (This is an advanced, but useful topic)

+*Get the latest Vue.js articles, tutorials and cool projects in your inbox with the [Vue.js Developers Newsletter](	https://vuejsdevelopers.com/newsletter/?jsdojo_id=cjs_rpv)*